 Try asking just the relevant questions only to keep the survey responses relevant.
 Quick 1-to-2-minute surveys do not demand a reward, but they are easy to fill.
 Therefore, consider offering non-monetary incentives for these surveys.

 Use a robust customer relationship management software such as EngageBay CRM to note participant metrics, such as gender, age, and profession, to see if your incentive will matter to each category.
 These metrics also facilitate response analysis.
-If you target the survey at a large audience group, you may notice an incentive bias.
+You may notice an incentive bias if you target the survey at a large audience group.

 For example, Sleeknote sends an automated email survey to new blog subscribers.
 This helps them figure out who their readers are.